Monday, 12 November 2012

 A view down the valley of Hood Brook

-Another claim to fame for Stanage is its popularity as a film location, it was used in some scenes in the 2005 remake of Pride and Prejudice.
-A true international superstar.
-Access to the edge, however, was not always as open as it is today, Stanage and the North Lees Estate used to be a private grouse moor with gamekeepers often bribed to allow access to rock climbers in the 19th century.
+Another claim to fame for Stanage is its popularity as a filming location; most notably, it featured in the 2005 remake of Pride & Prejudice.
+It truly is an international superstar.
+Access to the edge, however, was not always as open as it is today.
+Stanage and the North Lees Estate used to be a private grouse moor, and in the 19th century, rock climbers often had to bribe gamekeepers just to gain access to the cliffs.

-A route along the top of Stanage is easy to follow, even in bad weather.
-A wide path leads right across the top guiding you between Stanage End and the Cowper Stone that mark the northern and southern ends.
-Part of this path is the Sheffield Country Walk, a 53 mile long-distance route that encircles Sheffield.
-Halfway along our route between Long Causeway and the Cowper Stone lies Robin Hood's Cave, an ancient cave or shelter that's hidden amongst the rocks.
-Care should however be taken not to interfere with any climbing hardware that has been set up or the obvious faux pas of falling off the edge itself.
+A route along the top of Stanage is easy to follow, even in poor weather.
+A wide path guides you between Stanage End and the Cowper Stone, which mark the northern and southern limits of the edge.
+Part of this trail forms the Sheffield Country Walk, a 53-mile long-distance route encircling the city.
+Halfway between the Long Causeway and the Cowper Stone lies Robin Hood's Cave, a natural shelter hidden among the rocks.
+When exploring, care should be taken not to interfere with any climbing hardware—and, of course, to avoid the ultimate faux pas of falling off the edge itself.

 Stanage Edge looking north-west